g3or3/congress-market-activity-be/README.md

 - `/api/record/:doc_id`

-Retrieve a specific list of transactions that pertain to that specific record id.
+Retrieves a specific list of transactions that pertain to that specific record id.

 *localhost:8000/api/record/20017924*